nthomson-pivotal/pcf-paasify/README.md

 - Small Footprint PAS
 - Several tiles pre-installed with reduced VM footprint
 - DNS that is configured without intervention
-- Valid SSL certificates for both OpsManager and PAS
+- Valid SSL certificates for both OpsManager and PAS via Lets Encrypt
 - Working configuration for `cf logs` and `cf ssh`
+- Leverages cloud-provided blobstores by default
-- AWS Service Catalog configurations that provide CodeBuild job templates
+- AWS CloudFormation configurations that provide CodeBuild job templates
 - All default passwords are randomly generated

+Pending work includes:

+- Support additional tiles (Redis, PCC, SSO)
+- Pre-install cloud-specific service brokers
+- Install cloud-specific logging nozzles where available
+- Provide easy hooks to AWS SES for outbound email support (notifications etc)
+- Ability to specify syslog output for log aggregation (Papertrail etc)
+- Support optionally hard-coded OpsManager password instead of always randomly generating

+### Why Not Concourse/PCF-Pipelines?

+This project is *NOT* intended to illustrate best practices with regards to installing PCF as advocated by Pivotal, but rather to support a very specific set of use-cases:

+- I often require PCF installations on my own cloud infrastructure on short notice (demo, experiments)
+- I neither want to build/maintain/pay for a Concourse setup nor start/stop one whenever I need it to reduce costs
+- PCF Pipelines are architected for larger-scale systems, whereas I have optimized for a one-click setup

+Leveraging AWS CodeBuild provides a serverless solution that allows aggressive cost control with a fire-and-forget interface.

 ## Usage